razor-network/docs/docs/Quick Start/Delegate.md

 1. Delegate RAZORs using this command

     `./razor delegate --address <address> --amount <amount> --stakerId <staker_id>`

      Example: `../razor delegate --address 0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c --amount 1000 --stakerId 1`

-2. Now you have begun delegation process.
-You need to wait for some time to get status.
+2. You your wallet will be credited with sRZRs tokens of staker to which you delegate Razor tokens. sRZRs would help you to withdraw rewards or delegated funds.
+Hence you need to ensure that all your sRZRs are safe.